mgerni/Taskapp_Public/README.md

 TASKAPP_DEV="True"

 ### Clone dev branch ###
-The dev branch has changes suitable for devolpment, which includes using a local database.
+The dev branch has changes suitable for development, which includes using a local database.

 ### Install dependencies ###
 `pip install -r requirements.txt`